AdamIverson/portfolio-website/README.md

 # Portfolio Website

 This is a portfolio website built using React, TypeScript, and Material-UI.
-The website showcases various areas of work, including photography, theater projects, and development projects.

 ## Technologies Used

 - React